PlanktoScope/pallet-segmenter/README.md

 If your user is [in the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
-(so that you don't need to use `sudo` when running `docker` commands), then you can just run a single command instead of the two the commands listed above:
+(so that you don't need to use `sudo` when running `docker` commands), then you can just run a single command instead of the three commands listed above:

 ```
 forklift plt switch github.com/PlanktoScope/pallet-segmenter@main